Cacti/plugin_thold/README.md

 --- develop ---

+* issue#366: When a value is undefined, Thresholds are no longer triggering when minimum is zero

 * issue#402: Notification Lists should support searching via RegEx

 * issue#412: Can not trigger thold command cause there is a Enter Key at the end